 Providing Care for a Person with a Frontotemporal Disorder

 In addition to managing the medical and day-to-day care of people with frontotemporal disorders, caregivers can face a host of other challenges.
-These challenges may include changing family relationships, loss of work, poor health, decisions about long-term care, and end-of-life concerns.
+These challenges may include changing family relationships, loss of work and income, poor health, and decisions about long-term care and end of life.

 People with frontotemporal disorders and their families often must cope with changing relationships, especially as symptoms get worse.
 For example, the wife of a man with bvFTD not only becomes her husband’s caregiver, but takes on household responsibilities he can no longer perform.
 Children may suffer the gradual “loss” of a parent at a critical time in their lives.
 The symptoms of bvFTD often embarrass family members and alienate friends.
 Life at home can become very stressful.